ChiaraSapo/exp-rob-assignment3/README.md

 Learn more at: http://wiki.ros.org/move_base

 In this project, MoveBase was used by creating a simple action client with a MoveBaseAction in the **function move_dog**.
 This function first sets the right angle towards the target by directly publishing on the cmd_vel topic, then it calls the MoveBase service to go there.
 MoveBase assures obstacle avoidance but I have seen that it works better if the angle is previously set.
 This means that I firstly set the angle so that the robot faces the goal, then I ask MoveBase service to go to that position.
-To use this package some of the MoveBase parameters are changed:
-  - sample time = 2
-  - Velocity samples vx, vy (here they are the same), vth .
-This last one should be chosen higher: rotating is more complicated.
-Here: vx-vy = 20 , vth = 40.
-  - cost function to be minimized depends on 3 params
-    - pdist_scale (dist to endpoint of traj) = 5
-    - gdist_scale (dist endpoint to local goal) = 0
-    - occdist_scale (max obstacle cost along the traj) = 5
-  - yaw goal tolerance (in rad) = 1  - xy goal tolerance (in meters) = 0.3

 ## Explore autonomously: explore-lite package
 It implements a greedy frontier based exploration: explore greedily until no frontiers can be found, by sending goals to moveBase server.